What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 Does a Spine Essential or Spine Professional license need to be purchased every year?

 While we do contribute to a number of OSS projects (libgdx, Kryo, KryoNet, and many more), Spine is a commercial product.
-The Spine Runtimes and any derivative works or improvements must be released under Spine Runtimes license
+The Spine Runtimes and any derivative works or improvements must be released under the Spine Runtimes license

 To avoid having your software project become encumbered by the Spine Runtimes license, one solution is to make the Spine Runtimes portion of your software an optional module which is licensed under the Spine Runtimes license.
 This gives your users the choice to opt in to the Spine Runtimes license if desired, while still allowing you to license the rest of your project as you like.